 - A Stripe Credit Card Filed

-The two fields is important.
+The two fields are essential.

-So make sure you create a simple WPForms payment form according to your business needs.
+So, create a simple WPForms payment form according to your business needs.

 - Course Name